Singing Masterclasses and Workshops

 I am an experienced masterclass presenter, addressing music theatre and other Contemporary Commercial Music (CCM) genres with students.
-These may be run both online or in-person (depending on Covid restrictions).
-Recent guest appearances include:
+These may be run both online or in-person.
+Previous masterclasses and workshops include:

-• Temple University, music theatre studio class, pop/rock styles for musical theatre students (Online, September & October 2020, February 2022).
+- Temple University.
+Musical theatre studio class, pop/rock styles for musical theatre students (Online, September & October 2020, February 2022).

-• Penn State University, music theatre and voice department masterclasses, PA, USA (January 2020).
+- Penn State University.
+Musical theatre and voice department studio and masterclasses, PA, USA (January 2020).

 For more information contact me.